-- Other general CGAs (not specialised in palliative care) could be investigated to determine how these assessment tools could enhance the early detection of the need for palliative care and signal the need for palliative care CGAs to be used.
+- Comprehensive geriatric assessments (CGAs) not specialised in palliative care could be investigated to determine how these assessment tools could enhance the early detection of the need for palliative care and signal the need for palliative care CGAs to be used.

 - For assessment of QoL for people with dementia ,

 - more research is still needed to compare generic and disease-specific HRQoL instruments to support the use of a generic rather than a disease-specific tool